 - Captured AI/data certification exam examples range from $100 to $544 in the current RoleMath cost rows, but foundational AI exams are not a substitute for projects.

-- NCES graduate tuition context supports degree-cost caution, while Scorecard/IPEDS AI-degree data remains review-only and must not be turned into degree-caused earnings claims.
+- NCES graduate tuition context supports degree-cost caution, while Scorecard/IPEDS AI-degree data remains awaiting re-verification and must not be turned into degree-caused earnings claims.

 - Bootcamp aggregate cost and outcome sources require heavy caveats because public aggregate figures can be stale and many outcomes are self-reported.